sahinnurr/Skin_Cancer_Detection/README.md

+This project aims to create a website that allows the type of skin cancer to be determined using deep learning.
+Technologies such as Flask, JWT, OpenCV, Tensorflow, Keras were used in our project for functions such as creating the website, user authentication, and image processing
 # Skin Cancer Detection Website
 This project is a Flask web application integrated with a machine learning model for skin cancer type detection.
 This website includes user authentication and detection part from uploaded images or images accessible via url.